-- Review of BMP: Outfalls were screened and no Illicit Discharges were reported or found during the 2018 -2019 FY.
-The County continues to operate and maintain an illicit discharge program that detect, identify, and address illicit discharges into the regulated MS4 area.
-The ordinance is being updated to match with the regulation changes. - Program Plan Revisions: Program Plan changes include updates to the ordinance to stay consistent with the regulation changes.
+- Review of BMP: - Inspections: Outfalls were screened and no Illicit Discharges were reported or found during the 2019 -2020 FY.
+65 Outfalls were inspected in this cycle.
+The County continues to operate and maintain an illicit discharge program that detect, identify, and address illicit discharges into the regulated MS4 area. - Illicit Discharges: No illicit discharges were reported, some small potential discharges occurred but none made it to the storm sewer system.
+These issues were reported via phone calls to the Fire Station and records for each can be found in the Fire-Rescue department. - Program Plan Revisions: Program Plan changes include updates to the ordinance to stay consistent with the regulation changes.